It’s been over twenty years since my husband Isamu died.

 A study might conclude that eggs are good for brain health and development because of their high concentration of the nutrient choline.
 Yet for someone who’s taken several rounds of antibiotics in their childhood (like many of us did), and developed an immune response to eggs as a result (as is true for me), eating eggs will not help, but instead hinder my brain health and nervous system— possibly contributing to systemic inflammation.

-Personal evidence is the information from your life and your experience.
+Personal evidence is the information from a person’s life and their experience.
 It’s not about what worked for your neighbor, or your friend, or even your twin sister.
 It’s about your body, your needs, and what’s important to you.

 Personal evidence brings bioindividuality out of the realm of theory and puts it into practice.
-Personal evidence is the key to patient-centered care.
+Therefore, gathering personal evidence is a precursor to patient-centered care.

 That’s why Functional Nutrition honors personal evidence.
 Because your unique experience matters.
 And because patient-centered care brings the patient, and all of their life experiences, back to the center of care.